 From basic lodgings to luxury villas and vacation rentals in Lake Como, from fine dining to the best gelato, from a simple hike in the mountains to a private foraging excursion, this travel guide will be essential.

 There is no lack of lakes in northern Italy for a holiday but the most famous lake in Italy is Lake Como, followed by Lake Garda and Lake Maggiore.
 All these lakes should be part of your Italian bucket list destinations, such as the stunning Cinque Terre area, but Lake Como has a certain charm and refinement that you cannot find elsewhere in the Italian lakes region.
 And Lake Como villas and vacation rentals are the stuff that dream vacations are made of.

 This Italian lake district is located in the Italian northwest Lombardy region.
-With its area covering 56 square miles (145 square km), it is the third largest lake in Italy.
-Often referred to as an upside down ‘Y’, the lake can be found at the foothills of the Italian Alps.
+With its area covering 56 square miles (145 square km), it is the third-largest lake in Italy.
+Often referred to as an upside-down ‘Y’, the lake can be found at the foothills of the Italian Alps.
 It makes this destination perfect for nature lovers seeking lakes and mountains holidays.
+It’s a very popular attraction and often found among top Italy tours.

 Disclosure: this post was sponsored by luxuryretreats.com.
 All opinions are 100% my own and honest.